Vero Beach Museum of Art

-Take your photography to the next level using Adobe Photoshop CC, Bridge.
+Take your photography to the next level using Adobe Photoshop CC and Adobe Bridge.
 This interactive Photoshop class is designed to teach you digital workflow from camera to computer to printer.
 Learn how to get the most out of your photographs using the editing capabilities of Adobe Photoshop CC and Bridge.
 We will also cover filters and special effects during this 10-week photography class.
 You must have a portable personal laptop computer with your personal version of Adobe Photoshop CC and Adobe Bridge CC.

 Topics covered will include: